 Caulfield now appointed an old friend, Tony Ulasewicz, to carry out this investigative work.
 Ulasewicz's first task was to investigate the links between Bobby Baker and leading Democratic Party politicians.
 He was also ordered by Caulfield to set up a round-the-clock surveillance of Edward Kennedy.
 Over the next three years Ulasewicz traveled to 23 states gathering information about Nixon's political opponents.
-This included people such as Edmund Muskie, Larry O'Brien, Howard Hughes and Jack Anderson.
+This included people such as Edmund Muskie, Larry O'Brien, Howard Hughes and Jack Anderson. were discussed.

 On 17th June, 1972, Frank Sturgis, Virgilio Gonzalez, Eugenio Martinez, Bernard L. Barker and James W. McCord were arrested while removing electronic devices from the Democratic Party campaign offices in an apartment block called Watergate.
 It appeared that the men had been to wiretap the conversations of Larry O'Brien, chairman of the Democratic National Committee.